 Just because it’s the last tip on our list doesn’t mean workouts aren’t important for losing belly fat.
 But remember, they can’t make up for poor nutritional habits.

 If you don’t have a workout plan – get one!
 Why not start with a 12-week bodyweight training plan you can do at home?

 If you do have a workout plan, it’s time to evaluate its effectiveness:

-- Is your workout plan focused on “abs exercises for love handles”?
+- Is your training plan focused on “ab workouts for love handles”?
 Doing targeted ab work shouldn’t be your top priority.
-Focus on full body workouts and add extra ab work only if time allows.
+Focus on full-body workouts and add extra ab work only if time allows.